-Home Sales by Price Range We've changed the price brackets to reflect the price increases of the last few years.
+Home Sales by Price Range

+We've changed the price brackets to reflect the price increases of the last few years.
 The lowest bracket is now \$300,000 or lower, and there are now two brackets over \$1,000,000.
-All price brackets seem to have similar sales numbers compared to last year.
+The largest part of the overall sales decline continues to be sales of homes in one price bracket - from \$300K to \$399K.
+The rest show slight increases.